bxdoan/bxdoan/README.md

 <div align="center">

-> We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.
+> If you don’t like your destiny, don’t accept it.
+Instead, have the courage to change it the way you want it to be.

-> — Plato —
+> — Naruto Uzumaki —

 </div>